cultivo-hy/UniversityProject/README.md

 # UniversityProject
-University Term Project and not perfect
+University Term Project collection.

+It is not perfect to use directly. but just can see what i have done.

+Thanks